 - 1/2 cup chocolate chips ($0.83)

 - Preheat the oven to 350ºF.
-Melt the butter in a large bowl (or in a saucepot and then transfer to a bowl).
+Melt the butter in a large bowl in the microwave (or in a saucepot and then transfer to a bowl).

 - Add the cooking oil and cocoa powder to the melted butter and whisk until smooth.